aditiphadnis/aditiphadnis/README.md

 ### 💼 What I Do
 - 📈 Build predictive models for business insights.
 - 📊 Visualize data to tell compelling stories.
 - 🤖 Create machine learning projects for fun and exploration.
+- 🗨️ Build conversational AI models for fun

 ### 🛠 Tech & Tools
 - **Languages:** Python, SQL